actswartz/dlr/Lab-03-Using-Variables.md

 *   **`vars:`**: This block at the top of the play is where we define our custom variables.
 We've created `ntp_server`, `dns_server`, and `domain_name`.
 *   **`{{ ntp_server }}`**: In our tasks, we reference our variables using the same `{{ }}` syntax.
 Ansible will substitute the value from the `vars:` block before running the task.
 *   **Generic `*_config` modules**: We've returned to the generic config modules here, as they allow us to apply multiple lines of configuration in a single task, which is very efficient.
 *   **Junos commands**: Because Junos modules expect actual `set ...` statements, we provide the complete commands in each list entry.
-The NETCONF settings discussed in Lab 1 still apply here.
+The NETCONF settings discussed in Lab 1 still apply here, and the `when: ansible_network_os is search('junipernetworks.junos')` check allows either of the common Junos strings.

 ### Run the System Playbook